peerlibrary/meteor-peerdb/README.md

 * `targetDocument` – target document class, or `'self'`
 * `fields` – list of fields to sync in a reference's sub-document; instead of a field name you can use a MongoDB projection as well, like `emails: {$slice: 1}`
-* `required` – should the reference be required or not, if required, when referenced document is removed, this document will be removed as well, if not required, reference will be set to `null`
+* `required` – should the reference be required (default) or not, if required, when referenced document is removed, this document will be removed as well, if not required, reference will be set to `null`
 * `reverseName` – name of a field for a reverse reference; specify to enable a reverse reference
 * `reverseFields` – list of fields to sync for a reference reference